-(i) The Debtors have demonstrated cause warranting an extension under Bankruptcy Rule 9006.
+(i) The Debtors Have Demonstrated Cause Warranting an Extension Under Bankruptcy Rule 9006.

-- 17. While there are no cases within the Third Circuit that address the quantum of proof necessary to show "cause" under Bankruptcy Rule 9006(b)(1) where the deadline has not yet expired, cases examining the "good cause" standard are instructive.
+- proof necessary to show "cause" under Bankruptcy Rule 9006(b)(1) where the deadline has not yet expired, cases examining the "good cause" standard are instructive.
 In defining "good cause" in the context of enlarging time periods, courts in this district have equated "good cause" with "excusable neglect."
 See, e.g., Sun Healthcare Group, Inc. v.
-Mead Johnson Nutritional (In re Sun Healthcare Group, Inc., et al.), 2004 WL 941190, \3 (Bankr.
+Mead Johnson Nutritional (In re Sun Healthcare Group, Inc., et al.), 2004 WL 941190, 3 (Bankr.
 D. Del.
 Apr.
 30, 2004) (citing Petrucelli v.
 Bohringer and Ratzinger, 46 F.3d 1298, 1312 (3d Cir.
 1995)); see also Chama, Inc. v.
 Arcadian Management Servs., Inc., 403 B.R.
 313, 315 (Bankr.
 D. Del.
 2009) ("The Court of Appeals for the Third Circuit has equated 'good cause' with the concept of 'excusable neglect' with respect to requests for enlargement of time.") (internal quotations omitted) (quoting MCI Telecommunications Corp. v.
-Teleconcepts, Inc., 71 F.3d 1086, 1097 (3d Cir.1995)).
+Teleconcepts, Inc., 71 F.3d 1086, 1097 (3d Cir.
+1995)).
 "Excusable neglect requires 'a demonstration of good faith on the part of the party seeking an enlargement [of time for service] and some reasonable basis for non-compliance with the time specified in the rules."
-Sun Healthcare Group, 2004 WL 941190, at \3 (citations omitted). - 18.
-The Debtors have moved for relief in the Action in good faith and have a reasonable basis for seeking an extension of the Extended Time Period.
+Sun Healthcare Group, 2004 WL 941190, at 3 (citations omitted). - 16.
+The Debtors have moved for relief in the Action in good faith and have a reasonable basis for seeking an extension of the Current Time Period.
 As discussed above, certain of the Third Parties have moved to dismiss or stay pre-petition actions as against them.

-While many of the PCGC Motions have been decided, at least one remains pending.
-In addition, the Debtors are currently involved in a sale process.
-An extension of the Extended Time Period as requested hereunder will conserve estate resources at a critical time in the Chapter 11 Cases protecting the Debtors from incurring the burden and expense of serving the Complaint while protecting the Defendants from the potentially unnecessary burden of receiving the Complaint at a time when the Debtors are not yet certain that further relief may be necessary from the Court.
-An extension of the Extended Time Period therefore not only conserves estate resources but also minimizes potentially unnecessary disruption to the Defendants.
+While many of the PCGC Motions have been decided, additional lawsuits naming Third Parties continue to be filed.
+In addition, the Debtors remain optimistic that the parties may come together for the purposes of supporting a plan.
+An extension of the Current Time Period as requested hereunder will conserve estate resources at a critical time in the Chapter 11 Cases - protecting the Debtors from incurring the burden and expense of serving the Complaint - while protecting the Defendants from the potentially unnecessary burden of receiving the Complaint at a time when the Debtors are not yet certain that further relief may be necessary from the Court.
+An extension of the Current Time Period therefore not only conserves estate resources but also minimizes potentially unnecessary disruption to the Defendants.
 Accordingly, ample "cause" exists justifying the requested extension under Bankruptcy Rule 9006(b).

-19. Pursuant to section 105(a) of the Bankruptcy Code, a court "may issue any order, process, or judgment that is necessary or appropriate to carry out the provisions of this title."
+17. Pursuant to section 105(a) of the Bankruptcy Code, a court "may issue any order, process, or judgment that is necessary or appropriate to carry out the provisions of this title."
 11 U.S.C. § 105(a).
 This authority, coupled with the discretion granted under Bankruptcy Rule 9006(b)(1), further provides a basis for granting the extension.

-(ii) The Debtors have demonstrated good cause warranting an extension under Federal Rule 4(m).
+(ii) The Debtors Have Demonstrated Good Cause Warranting an Extension Under Federal Rule 4(m).